Esports in Higher Education: Prepare Your Institution

 Will the program be recognized at a varsity level?

 Varsity programs officially represent your institution, receive direct financial support (for example, for facilities, equipment, and uniforms), and include scholarship players.
 Most institutions with varsity programs belong to the National Association of Collegiate Esports (NACE).
-Although NACE has an official handbook and bylaws that cover issues like student recruitment and eligibility, its enforcement ability is murky.
+Although NACE has a constitution and bylaws that cover issues like student recruitment and eligibility, its enforcement ability is murky.

 Other institutions classify esports as a club activity; club programs often belong to TESPA, a network for college gaming organizations.